1919 Centre Praying Colonels football team: Legacy

-Red Weaver made 47 out of 48 extra points with 46 in a row, and held the NCAA record with 99 consecutive points after touchdowns in the 1919 and 1920 seasons.
+Red Weaver reportedly scored 46 extra point field goals in a row, though it was in fact 43, and held the NCAA record with a reported 99 consecutive points after touchdowns in the 1919 and 1920 seasons.
 Weaver was put at the placekicker position on an Associated Press Southeast Area All-Time football team 1869-1919 era.

 The season brought national attention to the small town of Danville.

 Awards and honors

 Due to the dispute over professionalism, most writers picked Auburn as SIAA champion.
 The team was retroactively selected by Jeff Sagarin as the national champion for the 1919 season.

 McMillin and Weaver were named to Walter Camp's first-team 1919 College Football All-America Team.
 Just the year before Bum Day was the first Southern player ever selected to Camp's first team – and Centre became the first school with two.
 Fullback and end Red Roberts was named to Camp's third team.

 Players

 Depth chart

 The following chart provides a visual depiction of Centre's lineup during the 1919 season with games started at the position reflected in parentheses.
 The chart mimics a single wing on offense.